bjing/payslip-generator/README.md

 # payslip-generator

 ##What assumptions have I made?
+1. If employee data cannot be parsed correctly from the input file, the application skips the particular line(s) and moves on.
+However, the problematic line(s) will be printed out to stdout.
+2. The application assumes employee data size is small.
+No parallel or asynchronous processing is supported.
+3. The application assumes there's only one input file containing employee data.
-1. Since I cannot access the link (http://www.ato.gov.au/content/12333.htm) provided in the specification and I'm not quite clear where the actual table is on the ATO site, I used the following table included in the spec.
+4. Since I cannot access the link (http://www.ato.gov.au/content/12333.htm) provided in the specification and I'm not quite clear where the actual table is on the ATO site, I used the following table included in the spec.
 The table is coded in a file called tax_table.csv in the resources folder.

-Salary range        |   Tax info
+Salary range        |   Tax formula
 ------------------  |   -----------------------------------------
 0 - $18,200         |   Nil
 $18,201 - $37,000   |   19c for each $1 over $18,200